SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 18 January, 2026
+### 📅 Monday, 19 January, 2026
 ------
 ### Events
 ------
-Here are some notable events that have taken place in the USA on January 18:
+Here are a few events that occur in the USA on January 19:

-- **1778**: Captain James Cook becomes the first recorded European to visit the Hawaiian Islands, anchoring in Waimea Bay.
-- **1862**: The United States Chemical Warfare Service is established.
-- **1896**: The first public viewer for moving pictures, called a Kinetoscope, is demonstrated in a Thomas Edison studio.
-- **1967**: "The Tall Man" episode,
+- **National Popcorn Day**: A day to celebrate one of America's favorite snacks, encouraging popcorn-themed events and activities.
+- **Thompson’s Day (Gold Rush History)**: Some reports note significance about this day during the California Gold Rush history (specific local observances may occur).
+- **Religious observances**: Various denominations have special services or activities on this date, though these can vary widely from year
 ### Positive Qoute
 ------
-"🌈 Embrace the magic of this moment, for every day is a new chance to shine! ✨🌟"
+"Every day may not be good, but there’s something good in every day! 🌟😊✨"